 We offer broad array of services geared identifying the proper diagnosis, development of a detailed care plan and utilizing the latest therapy for type 1 and type 2 diabetes along with adult, adolescent and pediatric endocrine disorders.
-We are the leading center in Arkansas using technology such as insulin pump therapy, continuous glucose monitoring and the newest artificial pancreas systems and implanted CGM.
+We are the leading center in Arkansas using technology such as insulin pump therapy, continuous glucose monitoring and the newest closed-looped artificial pancreas systems and implanted CGM.
 We have the largest diabetes research center in Arkansas and among the largest in the United States.
 By participating in research, our clinicians have the insight to what is on the diabetes horizon and the experience with new therapies prior to being brought to the market and after.
 When experience matters call ADEC.!

 BS from Arkansas State University in Biology and Chemistry.
 MD from University of Arkansas for Medical Sciences